redis/redis-doc/topics/sentinel.md

 The following is a list of accepted commands:

-* **PING** this command simply returns PONG.
+* **PING** This command simply returns PONG.
-* **SENTINEL masters** show a list of monitored masters and their state.
+* **SENTINEL masters** Show a list of monitored masters and their state.
+* **SENTINEL master `<master name>`** Show the state and info of the specified master.
-* **SENTINEL slaves `<master name>`** show a list of slaves for this master, and their state.
+* **SENTINEL slaves `<master name>`** Show a list of slaves for this master, and their state.
-* **SENTINEL get-master-addr-by-name `<master name>`** return the ip and port number of the master with that name.
+* **SENTINEL get-master-addr-by-name `<master name>`** Return the ip and port number of the master with that name.
 If a failover is in progress or terminated successfully for this master it returns the address and port of the promoted slave.
-* **SENTINEL reset `<pattern>`** this command will reset all the masters with matching name.
+* **SENTINEL reset `<pattern>`** This command will reset all the masters with matching name.
 The pattern argument is a glob-style pattern.
 The reset process clears any previous state in a master (including a failover in progress), and removes every slave and sentinel already discovered and associated with the master.
-* **SENTINEL failover `<master name>`** force a failover as if the master was not reachable, and without asking for agreement to other Sentinels (however a new version of the configuration will be published so that the other Sentinels will update their configurations).
+* **SENTINEL failover `<master name>`** Force a failover as if the master was not reachable, and without asking for agreement to other Sentinels (however a new version of the configuration will be published so that the other Sentinels will update their configurations).

+Reconfiguring Sentinel at Runtime
+---

+Starting with Redis version 2.8.4, Sentinel provides an API in order to add, remove, or change the configuration of a given master.
+Note that if you have multiple sentinels you should apply the changes to all to your instances for Redis Sentinel to work properly.
+This means that changing the configuration of a single Sentinel does not automatically propagates the changes to the other Sentinels in the network.

+The following is a list of `SENTINEL` sub commands used in order to update the configuration of a Sentinel instance.

+* **SENTINEL MONITOR `<name>` `<ip>` `<port>` `<quorum>`** This command tells the Sentinel to start monitoring a new master with the specified name, ip, port, and quorum.
+It is identical to the `sentinel monitor` configuration directive in `sentinel.conf` configuration file, with the difference that you can't use an hostname in as `ip`, but you need to provide an IPv4 or IPv6 address.
+* **SENTINEL REMOVE `<name>`** is used in order to remove the specified master: the master will no longer be monitored, and will totally be removed from the internal state of the Sentinel, so it will no longer listed by `SENTINEL masters` and so forth.
+* **SENTINEL SET `<name>` `<option>` `<value>`** The SET command is very similar to the `CONFIG SET` command of Redis, and is used in order to change configuration parameters of a specific master.
+Multiple option / value pairs can be specified (or none at all).
+All the configuration parameters that can be configured via `sentinel.conf` are also configurable using the SET command.

+The following is an example of `SENTINEL SET` command in order to modify the `down-after-milliseconds` configuration of a master called `objects-cache`:

+    SENTINEL SET objects-cache down-after-milliseconds 1000

+Note that there is no equivalent GET command since `SENTINEL MASTER` provides all the configuration parameters in a simple to parse format (as a field/value pairs array).

 Pub/Sub Messages
 ---